Regularly Backing Up Your SQL Server DatabaseBy My Service Depot on Monday, August 31, 2020

 The first thing you have to do is make sure you have SQL Server version that supports SQL Server Agent, Enterprise, or Standard edition.
 For most small businesses, Standard edition is enough and, at the time of this article, is priced at $3,189.
 That’s not nothing, but if you’re serious about protecting your critical field service business data, it’s well worth the investment.

 There are two basic parts to a well-orchestrated business data backup and recovery plan.
 Part one is to implement and monitor automated, frequent backups.
 The more recent the backup was made prior to the crash, the less data you will lose.
 Part two is to practice restoring a database to assure you are comfortable with the process and can implement it quickly and smoothly when the inevitable crash happens.
 Part one is the focus of today’s article.
-We will cover part two in a later article.
+Part two is covered in this article.

 To implement and monitor automated backups, we need to complete five basic steps.